About Me

 He joined George Mason University for additional postdoctoral training to work with Dr. Siddhartha Sikdar in the Applied Biosensing Lab.
 His research focused on using ultrasound imaging to control upper limb prostheses, as well as identifying ultrasound biomarkers behind chronic neck pain.

 Dr. Acuña is now a Research Assistant Professor in the Department of Bioengineering, where he continues to tinker with emerging technology in motor control, rehabilitation, and biomechanics.
 The overall goal of his research is to integrate rehabilitation engineering with clinical practice through a human-centered design framework.
-He is also the Assistant Director for the Center for Adaptive Systems of Brain-Body Interactions.
+He is also the Assistant Director of Design for the Center for Advancing Systems Science and Bioengineering Innovation.

 He lives with his wife and son in Fairfax, VA.